githublloyd/tf-formatted/README.md

 ### The benefits of using a Module-based Terraform code struture

-> Envrionments are composed of a selection of modules <br>
+1. Envrionments are composed of a selection of modules <br>
-> Make changes to one environment without affecting another, limiting blast radius <br>
+2. Make changes to one environment without affecting another, limiting blast radius <br>
-> Each environment has its own .tfstate file <br>
+3. Each environment has its own .tfstate file <br>

-### This Terraform code structure is based on a "Terramod" setup.
+### This Terraform code structure is based on a "Terramod" setup

 It is broken down into 3 main sections per environment (dev, stg, prd);